 - Event caterers, who both serve food and set up food service areas

 - Office roles

 Organizational skills: Hospitality workers have an ongoing list of tasks every day.
 Staying organized and multi-tasking will help you be successful.
 In fact, these two skills go hand in hand.
 If someone can organize their schedule and tasks well, they will likely be able to get more done in an efficient manner.

 Attention to detail: Hospitality workers should understand the value of creating an atmosphere that meets expectations.
 Something that might seem like a small problem—like a hair on a plate or a towel on the floor—could turn a loyal guest into a dissatisfied one.

 Teamwork: The best workers in these roles know how to work well with others and contribute as part of a team.
 You’ll likely work with a mix of people and personalities, so it’s important to maintain a respectful awareness of other people’s feelings, opinions and cultures.

-Find hospitality jobs with PeopleReady
+Find event and hospitality jobs with PeopleReady

 PeopleReady can connect you with hospitality and event jobs at hotels, restaurants and venues in your area.
 Whether you’re just starting in the hospitality industry or you’re looking to advance your career, our job search app, JobStack, is available 24/7.
 With JobStack, you can:

 - Search for jobs relevant to your skills and interests.

 - Define location settings to find jobs available near you.